yizeyi18/ScalES/doc/refactor2020.rst

 - [p] A minimal sphinx based document for DGDFT, supporting mainly the PWDFT module.

-- [ ] Give a few examples in examples/pwdft, maybe examples/tddft etc.
+- [p] Give a few examples in examples/pwdft, maybe examples/tddft etc.

-- [ ] Document the code, at least for those being refactored
+- [p] Document the code, at least for those being refactored

 - [ ] Add some technical aspects of GPU support to `doc/developer.tex`

-- [ ] Release DGDFT 1.0, and write a paper reporting the performance of PWDFT for hybrid functional calculations on multi-GPUs.

 - [ ] pwdft/spinor.cpp has too many deprecated implementations (in
   particular related to ISDF etc).
 Need to cleanup and remove the unused